-An impassioned debate has exploded in the HR blogosphere after an HR blogger suggested that CEOs hire young blonde females into HR roles because they ‘lack the experience to challenge’ the CEOs.
+An impassioned debate has exploded in the HR blogosphere after an HR director suggested that CEOs hire young blonde females into HR roles because they ‘lack the experience to challenge’ the CEOs.

 The blog post, entitled CEO’s prefer blondes, was inspired by a conversation Westney had with Angela Atkins, Elephant Training & HR general manager in which Atkins said “we have to get the business to want HR to deliver and know what to ask for.
 Too many CEOs still hire young blonde girls into HRM/HRD roles because they don’t have the experience to challenge them.”